-Just 16 years into the 21st century, seven vaccines have already been developed; campaigns are ongoing to eradicate diseases such as smallpox and polio; and there’s drugs to hugely reduce your chance of getting HIV.
+Just 16 years into the 21st century seven new vaccines have already been developed; the success of campaigns to eradicate diseases such as smallpox and polio seems likely; and new drugs are able to massively reduce your chance of getting HIV.

 How can we respond effectively to fast moving diseases?

 In early 2015 rumblings about the Zika virus began to travel across the globe; by February 2016 Zika was declared a full-blown crisis – a ‘PHEIC’ or Public Health Emergency of International Concern.